arcc-hitt/Trade_Reconciliation_System/README.md

 - 📈 **Brokerage Firms**: Ensures accuracy in trade execution by reconciling broker-reported trades with client orders.
 - 📜 **Regulatory Compliance**: Helps in audit and compliance by maintaining accurate trade records and reconciliation reports.
 - 💼 **Portfolio Management**: Assists fund managers in tracking executed trades versus planned orders, minimizing discrepancies.
+- 🔎 **Broker Ranking Analysis**: Enables users to rank brokers based on execution slippage and cost efficiency.

 ### **Importance of This Project**
 - 🔧 **Reduces Manual Effort**: Automates reconciliation, reducing the need for human intervention.